 - Mendeley has a ‘new’ Suggest function that presents you with trending publications from your discipline and also identifies potentially interesting articles based on your existing Mendeley library.
 When I first tried the feature, I was shocked how the suggested publication at the very top of my Mendeley Suggest page could have possibly gone unnoticed in my literature research.

 - Faculti.net is an interesting video platform that is dedicated to academic and professional content and already has some high-quality content.
 Even though it seems to be semi-closed and lacking social media integration at the moment.
+I managed to find local marketing courses there, which proved very useful.

 - A very nice resource to get your grips on how to use social media as an academic is the article “An Introduction to Social Media for Scientists” by Holly Bik and Miriam Goldstein.
 I find it a bit weird that it was published in PLoS Biology, but its still a useful first starting point that can be complemented by the many guides and tips for using the different social media platforms ‘as an academic’ – just google it.